mhayashi1120/Emacs-wgrep/README.md

 ## Install:

-Put this file into load-path`ed directory, and byte compile it if desired.
+Put this file into load-path'ed directory, and byte compile it if desired.
 And put the following expression into your ~/.emacs.

 ```